NASA-IMPACT/veda-ui/docs/content/CONFIGURATION.md

 ```

 ### Page overrides
-To adapt the Veda dashboard to the individual needs of you instance, some content/component overrides are provided.
+To adapt the Veda dashboard to the individual needs of your instance, some content/component overrides are provided.
 These overrides allow you to alter certain parts of the application, or inject code without having to fork the UI part of veda.

 See [PAGE_OVERRIDES](./PAGE_OVERRIDES.md) for a full list of elements to customize.